rickmanley-nc/satellite/README.md

 I cannot take all the credit.
 I've learned from many folks within Red Hat and Ansible as well as our customers, and users in the community.
 Thank you all!

-After kicking off the playbook (on a decent wifi connection, this will take just under 3 hours consistently), and running through the manual steps listed in section "Remaining Items to Complete", the following Demo, Enablement Session, or Workshop is ready to be delivered:
+After kicking off the playbook (on a decent wifi connection, this will take just under 3 hours consistently, 3.5 hours if with IdM integration), and running through the manual steps listed in section "Remaining Items to Complete", the following Demo, Enablement Session, or Workshop is ready to be delivered:

  - General Layout and Overview (I have this listed for those first/initial walkthroughs with customers)
  - Provisioning (against LibVirt)